Yshayy/k8s-configuration-with-deno/main.md

 - Toolkit, not a framework
 - Type generation based on k8s openapi and several CRDs
 - Basic building blocking for composition and code-reusing
+- Can easily be integrated with other tools (tilt/argo/etc...)
 - Open source
 - https://git.io/J4XIT